-- · Worldwide reporting to a remote terminal through a modem (optional on 150-375 kVA units) - Reporting to a local terminal (no modem required) - · Reporting to a local monitor only - Site reporting to Liebert SiteScan or Sitemaster central monitoring system (optional on 150-375 kVA units) - Selected alarm messages to a Liebert Remote Monitor Panel and to contact closures for customer use.
+- · Worldwide reporting to a remote terminal through a modem - Reporting to a local terminal (no modem required) - Reporting to a local monitor only - · Site reporting to Liebert SiteScan Central Monitoring System - Selected alarm messages to a Liebert Remote Monitor Panel and to contact closures for customer use

 All external communication devices, including the modem, are optional equipment.
-Connections to communication ports are made by wiring cables to terminal boards.
-Connection points, are shown on the Control Wiring Interconnect Diagram.
+Connections to communication ports are made by wiring cables to terminal boards at the SCC.
+Connection points are shown on the Control Wiring Interconnect Diagram.
 Contact Liebert Customer Service and Support for assistance when attaching an external device to your UPS system.

-Any terminal that accepts the standard 7-bit ASCII codes and conforms to the data link require meets can be used to interface with the Series 600 UPS.
+Any terminal that accepts the standard 7-bit ASCII codes and conforms to the data link requirements can be used to interface with the Series 600 UPS.
 If a printer is used, the terminal must support it.
 The UPS does not send or receive any printer control commands.